 The OTDs involve sandy beach areas lying between the private structure built on the upper beach and the tidelands which are already state owned and under the Commission's jurisdiction.
-Therefore, these areas are not only appurtenant to the Commission's existing area of ownership and jurisdiction, but are for all
+Therefore, these areas are not only appurtenant to the Commission's existing area of ownership and jurisdiction, but are for all practical public use purposes integral to it.
+Staff has reviewed the offer and the property on the attached Exhibit B and recommends approval.

-000211 CALENDAR PAGE
+000171 CALENDAR PAGE